Skip to main content

 Understanding Arizona's Volume-Based Bond System

 As your business grows and your actual gross volume increases beyond your current bond tier, you are required to increase your bond amount accordingly.
 The ROC monitors contractor revenue through annual financial statements and can require bond increases during license renewal.
+Contractors may alternatively establish a cash deposit with the state treasurer in lieu of a surety bond.

 Complete Arizona Contractor Licensing Process